 So you can view live TV, watch recorded shows, watch on demand content, watch shows that you inadvertently missed and more.

 At this point you're probably wondering just how much the service costs.

 Depending on just what package you sign up for – and whether you sign up for additional standalone channels, the cost can vary.
 Let's take a look at the different packages.

 Depending on what are you're in the cost for the various TV packages on Vue can vary.
 Some markets will carry all of the live broadcast networks (others will have the channels in on demand only), and as such will have a higher package costs.
 In my market that isn't the case, so the cost is slightly lower.

 So what are the packages?

-Channels available in any package on Playstation Vue include: AMC, Animal Planet, BBC America, BET, Bravo, Cartoon Network, CMT, CNBC, CNN, Destination America, Discovery, Discovery Family, Disney Channel, Disney Junior, Disney XD, diy Network, E!, ESPN, ESPN2, Esquire Network, Food Network, Fox Business, Fox News Channel, FREEFORM, FX, FXX, HGTV, HLN, Investigation Discovery, msnbc, MTV, MTV2, National Geographic Channel, NBCSN, OWN, oxygen, Pop, SCI, Spike, Syfy, tbs, TLC, TNT, Travel Channel, tru TV, USA, VH1, and WE.
+Channels available in any package on Playstation Vue include: AMC, Animal Planet, BBC America, Bravo, Cartoon Network, CNBC, CNN, Destination America, Discovery, Discovery Family, Disney Channel, Disney Junior, Disney XD, diy Network, E!, ESPN, ESPN2, Esquire Network, Food Network, Fox Business, Fox News Channel, FREEFORM, FX, FXX, HGTV, HLN, Investigation Discovery, msnbc, National Geographic Channel, NBA TV, NBCSN, NFL Network, NFL Redzone, OWN, oxygen, Pop, SCI, Syfy, tbs, TLC, TNT, Travel Channel, tru TV, USA, VH1, and WE.